Online application system

 The Governing Body of Peterhouse intends to award a number of Graduate Studentships, to be taken up in October.

-To be eligible for a Peterhouse studentship, applicants must be accepted as a graduate student by the University of Cambridge.
+To be eligible for a Peterhouse studentship, applicants must be accepted as a doctoral student by the University of Cambridge.
 They must therefore submit an application through the University’s Board of Graduate Studies, and they must meet whatever criteria are specified by the University and the department or faculty to which they apply.
 You need to make sure that the Faculty to which you apply also considers you for all University studentships for which you are eligible.
 You will find useful information on the University’s Graduate Funding page, at https://www.graduate.study.cam.ac.uk/finance/funding.
 Note that your application for a PhD is made to the University and not to Peterhouse.
 You can make your application for Peterhouse Graduate Studentships at the same time as your university application.
 Successful applicants must study at Peterhouse.
 PhD students who have already started their doctoral studies are eligible only if they are already members of Peterhouse.

 Successful applicants who have grants from other sources will receive some proportion of full funding.
 Students who already have full funding are not eligible to apply for a Peterhouse studentship.